paulborile/arduino-stuff/README.md

 arduino-stuff
 =============

-Things developped for the Arduino platform
+Things developed for the Arduino platform